 - 1. On the Resources tab, select the appropriate host or virtual server. - 2.
-Select Actions → Service and Support → Hardware → Identify LED. - 3.
+Select Actions > Service and Support > Hardware > Identify LED. - 3.
 In the Identify LED, Select Enclosure window, select the system unit or enclosure. - 4.
 To activate or deactivate an identify LED, click either Activate LED or Deactivate LED.
 The associated LED is either turned on or off. - 5.
-To activate or deactivate an identify LED for a FRU, select a system or enclosure from the table, and then select List FRUs.... - 6.
+To activate or deactivate an identify LED for a FRU, select a system or enclosure from the table, and then click List FRUs. - 6.
 Select one or more FRUs from the table, and click either Activate LED or Deactivate LED.
 The associated LED is either turned on or off.

-Viewing serviceable events by using the Systems Director Management Console:
+Viewing serviceable events by using the SDMC: